Charles H. Constable: Treatment after the dismissal of charges

 After Constable was released from custody and returned to his home in Marshall, he was ostracized by many members of the public, who thought he had acted against the Union.
 One account states that Constable received death threats, threats to burn his house, and threats to kill his children.
 In March 1864, Constable was present during the fighting between armed Democrats and soldiers in Charleston, Illinois, commonly referred to as the Charleston Riot.
 During the riot:

-In January 1864, Union soldiers forced Constable under threat of violence to make an oath of allegiance to the federal government in Mattoon, Illinois.
+Constable became a hero to anti-war Democrats, and a target of abuse by pro-war Republicans.
+In January 1864, Union soldiers on furlough forced Constable under threat of violence to make an oath of allegiance to the federal government in Mattoon, Illinois.
 One source described the Union soldiers as a "mob" and stated that Constable "shed tears."
 Another source stated that the soldiers violently dragged Constable off his wagon and humiliated him by making him kneel on the ground and swear his allegiance and that these actions caused an eruption of violence in Mattoon the following day.
 After the Republican victories in the Illinois elections of 1864, the legislature cut Constable's judicial circuit from six to two counties in early 1865.
 In the diaries of his nephew Edmund C. Hinde, Constable is described as an honest man with good character, and his opponents are called "cowards" who did not understand the circumstances of the events.
 According to historian David Williamson, Hinde's argument supporting his uncle's ruling has legal merit.
 He said that Chief Justice Roger B. Taney made a similar argument in Ex parte Merryman.